blackholemoemew/A-B-Testing-Project-Udacity/README.md

 If the student clicks "Access Course Materials", they will be able to view the videos and take the quizzes for free, but they will not receive coaching support or a verified certificate, and they will not submit their final project for feedback.

 ### 1.2 Condition After Change
 In the experiment, Udacity tested a change where if the student clicked "start free trial", they were asked how much time they had available to devote to the course.
+This [screenshot](https://drive.google.com/file/d/0ByAfiG8HpNUMakVrS0s4cGN2TjQ/view) shows what the experiment looks like.

 If the student indicated 5 or more hours per week, they would be taken through the checkout process as usual.